RevealBi/Documentation/en/teams/creating-joining-workspaces.md

             >[!NOTE]
             >Carefully choose the *Organization* property for your workspace as you cannot change it later.

-      - decide on workspace's [*privacy*](overview.html#workspace-privacy-levels) - this option will not be availabe if you choose _Personal Organization_ for your workspace.
+      - decide on workspace's [*privacy*](overview.html#workspace-privacy-levels) - this option will not be available if you choose _Personal Organization_ for your workspace.
 Choose *public* if you want your workspace to be discovered and joined without invitation.

       - configure _branding_ settings - choose a main color and logo to be used when the workspaces' dashboards are exported as [PDF documents](~/en/dashboards/exporting-dashboards/export-as-pdf-document.md) and [PPT presentations](~/en/dashboards/exporting-dashboards/export-as-powerpoint-presentation).